The unveiling of The Great War Remembrance Monument in the Green Park, Ballina, took place on Saturday, June 20th, 2015.

 The historical re-enactors had earlier attended parades in Ballycastle and Killala before coming to Great War Monument for the ceremony that was attended by a large and representative gathering from Ballina and surrounding districts.

 The ceremony was also attended by Ms. Cecile Dejardain, Athis Mons, France, who laid a wreath to the memory of those 182 men from Ballina and surrounding areas who fell in battle, especially though to the memory of Pte.
-Stephen Kennedy, Connaught Rangers, who died from wounds in Athis Mons Hospital and is buried in Cecile’s hometown, which, incidentally, is a twin town of Ballina.
+Stephen Kennedy, Connaught Rangers, died from wounds in Athis Mons Hospital and is buried in Cecile’s hometown, which, incidentally, is a twin town of Ballina.

 PJ Clarke, Chairman of Ballina Comrades of the Great War, read The Exhortation to The Fallen which was translated into French by Ms. Dejardain.